MaganaLu/CaveGame/my-three-app/README.md

 the monster can only be killed by an alien artifact found deep in the cave

+when the lamp is shown the player cannot run but when you run the lmap goes down to your side and the light runs out slowly (due to wind)

 # Controls/Camera
 First person
 keyboard and mouse